THOMASELOVE/431-classes-2024/class14/README.md

 ## Announcements

 1. If I get the chance today, we'll spend a few moments on Nate Silver's [55/45 is a really close race](https://www.natesilver.net/p/5545-is-a-really-close-race) from 2024-10-08.
-2. Feedback on the Minute Paper after Class 13 should be available **by class time**.
+2. Feedback on the Minute Paper after Class 13 [is now available](https://bit.ly/431-2024-min-13-feedback).
+3. Everything you need to complete Project A is available.
+This includes instructions [for Analyses](https://thomaselove.github.io/431-projectA-2024/analyses.html) and [the Portfolio](https://thomaselove.github.io/431-projectA-2024/portfolio.html) and [the Portfolio Template](https://thomaselove.github.io/431-projectA-2024/examples.html).
+4. An Answer Sketch and Grading Rubric for Lab 4 will be posted to our Shared Drive folder by **noon Friday 2024-10-11**.
-3. [Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2024/tree/main/quiz1) will be available to you in its entirety at 5 PM today.
+5. [Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2024/tree/main/quiz1) will be available to you in its entirety at 5 PM today.

 ## Materials Discussed in Today's Class